T

 bar

-A chic rooftop bar atop EAST Miami hotel in Brickell, offering stunning panoramic views of the city and Biscayne Bay.
-Known for its Asian-inspired cocktails and sophisticated ambiance.
+A popular rooftop bar atop EAST Miami hotel in Brickell, offering panoramic views of the city and Biscayne Bay.
+It features a lush, Asian-inspired setting and creative cocktails.

 • Dress code is smart casual; no athletic wear.